 Strategies for Teaching with Masks

-However, if you are looking for strategies to address some of the challenges to wearing masks in class, such as difficulty being heard and understood, difficulty hearing from students, and creating a sense of disconnection, below are a few logistical and pedagogical practices to consider.
+If you want to ask students to wear masks and are looking for strategies to address some of the challenges to wearing masks in class, such as difficulty being heard and understood, difficulty hearing from students, and creating a sense of disconnection, below are a few logistical and pedagogical practices to consider.

 While these are generally beneficial practices, if you need to support students experiencing related challenges due to a disability, please refer them to Student Disabilities Services.